Federal holidays in the United States: History

 George Washington's Birthday became a federal holiday in 1879.
-In 1888 and 1894, respectively, Decoration Day (now Memorial Day) and Labor Day were created.
-Armistice Day was established in 1938 to honor the end of World War I, and the scope of the holiday was expanded to honor Americans who fought in World War II and the Korean War when it was renamed Veterans Day in 1954.
+In 1888 and 1894, respectively, Decoration Day (later Memorial Day) and Labor Day were created.
+Armistice Day was established in 1938 to honor the end of World War I, and the scope of the holiday was expanded to honor American soldiers who fought in World War II and the Korean War when it was renamed Veterans Day in 1954, commemorating all veterans.

 In 1968, the Uniform Monday Holiday Act gave several holidays "floating" dates so that they always fall on a Monday, and also established Columbus Day.

-In 1983, Ronald Reagan signed Martin Luther King Jr. Day into law, and it was first observed three years later, although some states resisted.
-It was finally celebrated by all 50 states in 2000.
+In 1983, President Ronald Reagan signed the bill that created Dr. Martin Luther King Jr. Day.
+It was first observed three years later, although some states resisted making it a state holiday.
+It was finally celebrated both nationally and by each of the states in 2000.
+Dr. King's birthday is January 15.